ECON 3013 Industry Economics and Markets

 Coordinator Satya Paul Opens in new window

-Description The first part of this unit develops an understanding of the relationships between industry structure, the conduct of firms, and market performance.
+Description The first part of this subject develops an understanding of the relationships between industry structure, the conduct of firms, and market performance.
 Alternative theories of the firm and strategic market behaviour are considered.
-The unit then examines the characteristics and operation of particular markets, including public goods and utilities, human resources, and natural and environmental resources.
-The analysis developed in the unit is used to provide insights into applied policy areas such as competition policy, regulation of public enterprises, microeconomic reform and industry policy.
+The subject then examines the characteristics and operation of particular markets, including public goods and utilities, human resources, and natural and environmental resources.
+The analysis developed in the subject is used to provide insights into applied policy areas such as competition policy, regulation of public enterprises, microeconomic reform and industry policy.

 Student Contribution Band HECS Band 4 10cp